rnietoe/Training/docs/AWS/AWS Architect.md

 #### VPC

-**`AWS VPC`** (**V**irtual **P**rivate **C**loud) is a **virtual network** that lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources.
+**`AWS VPC`** (**V**irtual **P**rivate **C**loud) is a **virtual network** dedicated to a single AWS account.
+VPC lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources.
 You have complete control over your virtual networking environment, including the selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.
 You can use both IPv4 and IPv6 in your VPC for secure and easy access to resources and applications.

 **VPC peering** creates a connection between two VPCs.